 If a probation violation is discovered and reported, it is likely that the court will conduct a probation revocation hearing.

 Fines are a common punishment for a variety of crimes, especially less serious offenses committed by first-time offenders.
-Offenses that are typically punished by a fine include minor drug possession (of a small amount of marijuana, for example), fish and game violations, shoplifting, traffic violations, and first-time drunk driving cases.
+Offenses that are typically punished by a fine include fish and game violations, shoplifting, and traffic violations.
 In more serious offenses or where the defendant has a criminal record, many judges combine a fine with other punishments, such as incarceration, community service, and probation.

 While fines go to the state (or federal or local government prosecuting the crime), restitution is money paid by the defendant to the victim or to a state restitution fund.
 Offenders may be required to return or replace stolen or damaged property, to compensate victims for physical injuries or for medical and psychological treatment costs, or to pay funeral and other costs where a victim dies.

 In some cases, the "victim" is society, such as in welfare and Medicare fraud schemes, where defendants may be sentenced to pay the state back the money defrauded.
 Typically, the defendant will be ordered to pay restitution as just one part of the sentence, in addition to prison, community service, and/or probation.

 Judges can sentence defendants to perform unpaid community work called "community service" to repay a debt to society for having committed the offense.
 The defendant may be required to perform community service in addition to receiving some other form of punishment, such as probation, a fine, or restitution.